thewh1teagle/rookie/README.md

 ## Docs
 Docs currenly available for `Rust` at [docs.rs/rookie](https://docs.rs/rookie)
-For `Python` you can see examples folder, it's has very simple usage.
+For `Python` you can see examples folder, it has very simple usage.

 ## CLI
 You can use rookie as a `CLI` tool which will decrypt the cookies and print it as `JSON`